Sarah Rosetta Wakeman: Death and legacy

-Of the deceased soldiers, Wakeman wrote, they lay "sometimes in heaps and in rows… with distorted features, among mangled and dead horses, trampled in mud, and thrown in all conceivable sorts of places.
-You can distinctly hear, over the whole field, the hum and hissing of decomposition."
 The Red River Campaign claimed several lives including Wakeman's own.
 She contracted chronic diarrhea of which she eventually died on June 19, 1864, in the Marine USA General Hospital in New Orleans.
 Wakeman was not the only one to meet such an end; thousands of Union soldiers were killed by drinking water contaminated by rotting animals.
 Wakeman's identity was not revealed during her burial; her headstone reads "Lyons Wakeman."
 She was buried with full military honors at Chalmette National Cemetery in New Orleans.

 Her letters and their record of her military experiences were discovered more than a century after her death in a relative's attic in 1976.
 Wakeman's letters were subsequently edited and published by Lauren Burgess in 1994 as An Uncommon Soldier: The Civil War Letters of Sarah Rosetta Wakeman, alias Pvt.
-Lyons Wakeman, 153rd Regiment, New York State Volunteers, 1862 - 1864.
+Lyons Wakeman, 153rd Regiment, New York State Volunteers, 1862–1864.
 Her relatives still have the letters, a photograph, and a ring of Wakeman's.